ThierrySquirrel/sparrow-spring-boot-starter/README.md

 # GetAllTopic:
  Get All Created Topic

-# SendMessage:
- Send The Message Synchronously.
-The Method Runs Successfully.
-The message must be sent successfully
- Method Failed To Run, Message Not Sent.

 # SendAsyncMessage:
  Send Message Asynchronously, Method Runs Successfully,Ensure The Normal Operation Of [SparrowServer](https://github.com/ThierrySquirrel/sparrow-server-spring-boot-starter) And The Message Must Be Sent Successfully